-Sexual harassment protections for Ohio employees
+Sexual harassment laws protecting Ohio employees

 Sexual harassment happens in all kinds of workplace–offices, stores, factories, and everywhere in between.
 But no matter where an employee works, and no matter what they do for a living, all employees have the right to be free from sexual harassment.
 If it’s happening to you, understanding sexual harassment law is the first step to protecting yourself.